-Family-owned and operated Stew Leonard’s will open for business in East Meadow on Wednesday, August 23.
+Family-owned and operated Stew Leonard’s opened for business in East Meadow on Wednesday, August 23.
 The grand opening of the new 70,000 square foot grocery store marks Stew Leonard’s sixth farm fresh food store in the tristate area and its second store on Long Island, having opened their first Long Island location in Farmingdale in January 2016.

 Stew Leonard Sr., a milk deliveryman for his family’s Clover Farms Dairy, opened the first Stew Leonard’s in 1969 as a 17,000 square foot dairy store in Norwalk, Conn.
 Today, the store is best known for its farm fresh food, dedication to customer service, and a fun, family-friendly atmosphere.
 The company was voted “Best Supermarket” in the 2017 Bethpage Best of Long Island Awards, recognized as “The World’s Largest Dairy Store” by Ripley’s Believe It Or Not, and included on FORTUNE’s “100 Best Companies to Work For” list for ten consecutive years.

-The new store in East Meadow will employ 350 Team Members; 70% of the team was promoted from within the company.
-The store will also offer the same signature elements found in the other locations, including the Customer Service Rock of Commitment, a one way aisle, the Stew Leonard’s Wishing Well benefitting local non-profits, and of course, a free ice cream with every $100 spent.
+The new store in East Meadow employs 350 Team Members; 70% of the team was promoted from within the company.
+The store also offers the same signature elements found in the other locations, including the Customer Service Rock of Commitment, a one way aisle, the Stew Leonard’s Wishing Well benefitting local non-profits, and of course, a free ice cream with every $100 spent.
 Since more than 80% of the products sold by Stew Leonard’s are fresh, the new store’s production areas were designed as an open concept so that customers can see the store’s culinary teams hard at work.
 Departmental highlights include:

 • Bethy’s Bakery: Beth Leonard, daughter of store founder Stew Leonard Sr., opened Stew Leonard’s first in-store bakery in the early 1980s.
-From the moment customers walk into the new store, they will be greeted by the aroma of fresh bread, warm cookies, hearth-baked bagels and buttery croissants piping hot from the oven.
+From the moment customers walk into the new store, they are greeted by the aroma of fresh bread, warm cookies, hearth-baked bagels and buttery croissants piping hot from the oven.
 On a daily basis, the new store expects to make and sell almost 500 loaves of freshly baked bread and over 5,000 cookies.
 The anticipated number one bakery item for the new store in East Meadow?
 Apple Cider Donuts!
 During the first year that the Farmingdale store was open, Long Island shoppers gobbled up 20x more Apple Cider Donuts – almost 75,000 packages in total – than their fellow shoppers in Westchester County, NY and in Connecticut!

 • Dairy: The Leonard family has been in the dairy business for four generations, so they know fresh milk.
-The new store in East Meadow will even feature a miniature replica of Stew Sr.’s Divco milk delivery truck from the 1950s!
+The new store in East Meadow even features a miniature replica of Stew Sr.’s Divco milk delivery truck from the 1950s!
 Stew Leonard’s milk comes straight from award-winning dairy farms in upstate New York and is free from artificial growth hormones (rBST) and antibiotics.
 Each dairy farm raises its own young stock, grows all of the food fed to the cow, and has dedicated veterinarians who attend to the herd.
 Stew’s dairy section is also home to other award-winning dairy items, including a line of organic products, eggs, butter, yogurt, and more.
 On a daily basis, the dairy section of the new store in East Meadow expects to sell more than 1,000 half gallons of milk.

-• Butcher Shoppe: More than a dozen butchers in the East Meadow store will offer customers a wide selection of meats direct from ranchers in Kansas, Wyoming, and Nebraska, including grass fed products and offerings from Stew Leonard’s antibiotic and hormone free Naked® line of beef, chicken, ham, and turkey.
+• Butcher Shoppe: More than a dozen butchers in the East Meadow store offer customers a wide selection of meats direct from ranchers in Kansas, Wyoming, and Nebraska, including grass fed products and offerings from Stew Leonard’s antibiotic and hormone free Naked® line of beef, chicken, ham, and turkey.
 They’ll even custom cut your meat for free!
 Many of Stew’s butchers additionally hold their MBAs – that is, their Masters of Beef Advocacy – and are trained on environmental sustainability, beef nutrition, animal welfare and beef safety.

 • Deli: The star of Stew Leonard’s deli is undoubtedly the handmade mozzarella!
 Stew Leonard’s deli team makes mozzarella and creamy burrata fresh daily and even visits cheese mongers in Wisconsin, New York and Italy.
-Customers will also enjoy a selection of both American and international specialty cheeses – including Parmigiano-Reggiano imported direct from Italy and New York State cheddar – as well as meats, including Boar’s Head and Stew’s own line of roasted deli products.
+Customers also enjoy a selection of both American and international specialty cheeses – including Parmigiano-Reggiano imported direct from Italy and New York State cheddar – as well as meats, including Boar’s Head and Stew’s own line of roasted deli products.

 • Produce: Stew Leonard’s buys local fruits and vegetables whenever possible, including lettuces from Deer Run Farms in Brookhaven, corn and cucumbers from Windy Acres in Calverton, and squash from Well’s Farms in Riverhead.
 On a daily basis, the store will receive truckloads of fresh product direct from the farm, and customers will be able to choose from 250 varieties of just picked fresh fruits and vegetables.